BrickspaceLab/space-toolkit/README.md

 ### Development previews

 Use `npm run dev` to setup a development preview that refreshes your CSS and JavaScript as you make changes.
-This is the best way to implement more in-depth changes on Paper.
+This is the best way to implement more in-depth changes on Space.
 You should also consider implementing the [GitHub integration](https://shopify.dev/docs/themes/tools/github) into your workflow.

 ### Naming coventions

-Paper uses a naming convention to help keep things organized.
+Space uses a naming convention to help keep things organized.
 We use the following prefixes to help identify the files in our `/snippet` folder.

 - `components__`: Components are reusable pieces of code that can be used in multiple places.
 Most of our components are used in multiple places throughout the theme.
 - `theme__`: Theme files are only ever used in the `theme.liquid` file.
 These are global snippets that appear on every page of your theme.